drocco007/drocco007.github.io/2015_pytn/clean_and_green.rst

 | the Agreement model
 | the persistence subsystem
-| the removal rules
+| the delete & gap adjustment rules
-| the gap adjustment rules
+| the error reporting requirements

 slide